Exchange Students: About Haverford

 Exchange students are expected to adhere to the Honor Code while at Haverford.

 Exchange students arrive in August approximately a week before the start of classes for Customs, an orientation program which acquaints new students with the college and surrounding areas.
-Several SRPs or Student Resource People are assigned to the exchange students.
-The SRPs help the exchange students adjust to life at Haverford and all that it entails, including the specifics of academic registration, student services, banking, shopping, and day-to-day questions about living within the college community.
+Several ISRPs or International Student Resource People are assigned to the exchange students.
+The ISRPs help the exchange students adjust to life at Haverford and all that it entails, including the specifics of academic registration, student services, banking, shopping, and day-to-day questions about living within the college community.

 Learn more about the current SRPs.